The middle of the market is collapsing.

 But when you play in a niche, you also need to be able to pivot if the big guys get interested in your space.
 In the government contracting world, I worked with a company that supplied specialized traffic-control software to the FAA.
 It was the only expert in that field, so it won every contract that came up.
 But then the FAA recently made the shift to a new technology based on GPS navigation, which allows for more density of planes in the air space.
 This was a multibillion-dollar contract, really designed for a larger firm to execute, and it wiped out the niche for this business.
 That forced it to shift to a new niche where it could compete better than anyone else.

 2. Dominate the middle.

 If you don’t see moving into a niche as viable, a different strategy is to dominate the middle by buying up your competitors.
 If you can’t get smaller, get bigger through acquisition and make your dog of a business a dog kennel.
-If you can scale up your business by taking over your competitors in in the middle, you could then begin to compete for those larger pieces of business.
+If you can scale up your business by taking over your competitors in the middle, you could then begin to compete for those larger pieces of business.

-Consider a grocery store that dominates the middle and buys up enough competitors to become dominate in some geographical area, or gain significant supply chain leverage, perhaps creating in-house, high-margin products.
+Consider a grocery store that dominates the middle and buys up enough competitors to become dominant in some geographical area, or gain significant supply chain leverage, perhaps creating in-house, high-margin products.
 Or, a government contractor could acquire multiple other $100 million businesses that, when combined, create the scale needed to bid on the largest federal contracts.